One lucky 24-year-old in Wisconsin matched all six Powerball numbers in March to win $768.4 million.

 Continue Reading Below

-However, if the prize is taken in the form of a lump sum, it would be valued at about $477 million.
+The lump sum is valued at about $477 million.
 About $114.5 million will be immediately withheld in federal taxes, bringing the amount down to around $362.5 million.

 The IRS will also likely tax the winnings at the highest federal income bracket, which now sits at 37 percent for individuals with incomes in excess of $500,000.
-You would owe any difference left over between that tax rate (37 percent) and the federal withholding rate (24 percent) when you file your tax return at the end of the year – or 13 percent.
-In this case that shaves off another $62 million.
+The winner may owe any difference between that tax rate of 37 percent and the federal withholding rate of 24 percent when he files his tax return at the end of the year – or 13 percent.
+That would shave off another $62 million.

-In Wisconsin, the state is expected to take a tax bite equal to 7.65 percent (the top tax rate).
-That will deduct another $36.5 million.
+In Wisconsin, the state is expected to take a tax bite equal to 7.65 percent or the top tax rate, deducting another $36.5 million.

 That brings the overall tax tab up to about $213 million.
 From the lump sum value of $477 million, this would mean the take home pay is around $264 million.

 Winnings are not subject to the 3.8 percent net investment income tax.

 If Franco plans on giving money away, under current law he is allowed to give up to $15,000 to as many people as desired without tax consequences.

 Akhavan advised any lottery winners to retain an attorney to help with asset protection.